-Then I read about two Registry settings, TCPAckFrequency and TCPNoDelay, and how they can bring down the ping in games and other applications that work best with low latencies.
-If you are a gamer and experiencing lag issues when connected to a close-by server, you'd may want to try tweaking those two settings to see if this makes your gaming experience more enjoyable.
+Then I read about two Registry settings, TCPAckFrequency and TCPNoDelay, and how they can bring down the ping in games and other applications that work best with low latency.
+If you are a gamer and experiencing lag issues when connected to a close-by server, you may want to try tweaking those two settings to see if this makes your gaming experience more enjoyable.

 This reduces the overall load on the network to optimize network traffic.
 The drawback is that latency may increase because of it.
 If you are using your PC mostly for gaming, or experiencing issues with lag in games, then you may want to see if turning off those features improves gaming latency on your end.

 You need to make two changes to your Windows Registry.